FOLUKE AKINREMI - ROLE MODEL & AMBASSADOR

 What would you like to be remembered for?

 Hahaha! that's a big one.
 It's impossible to work so hard at becoming a source of inspiration and still remain anonymous to those inspired by your work.
 I want to be remembered as the FRIEND who helped me rise above all my obstacles in life, that sang the exact words of inspiration I needed, that delivered to me that message of hope at that perfect time, and who did it all for the sake of accompanying us all through life's journey for all times.

 How do you balance work, family, friends and leisure?

 It used to be much easier when the responsibilities were less but now I find myself trying to catch my breath at times as if running a marathon, literally.
-I still have a 9-5 and right now it's important to put in those hours and family is very important to me as it helps me maintain those deep-seeded African values.
+I still have a 9-5 and right now it's important to put in those hours and family is very important to me as it helps me to maintain those deep-seated African values.
 My close friends are on speed dial and call them very often...lol...My leisure time is when I get to meditate on all these sources of inspiration and allow my creativity to fly.

 What's your favorite food, book, music and movie?

 My favorite food is African food in general.
 My favorite book is the Bible.
 My favorite movie...hmmm, just too many to name and my favorite song...right now I'd say "It is Well with my Soul" by Mary Mary.

 What's your experience as a Black person in Canada?

 First of all, I think Canada is a lovely country to live in and be a citizen of.
 I also believe that being Black or African-Canadian is a very unique experience, however, being a positive-spirited person, I'm usually drawn to the brighter side of change and all that it embodies.
 I know that African and Afro-Canadians in this country have come a long way and in recent years there's been a wave of change blowing fast across this country.